Alliance of Disability Advocates’ Role in Emergency Preparedness and Disaster Response

 Alliance of Disability Advocates (ADANC), is a federally funded Center for Independent Living (CIL) serving Raleigh-Durham and the surrounding areas in North Carolina.

-Since that time ADANC has continued to be actively involved with the efforts of the North Carolina Emergency Management (NCEM) to improve the state’s response to individuals with functional needs during disasters.
-ADANC staff have participated in three of the work groups of NCEM’s CMIST Committee: Functional Assessment Support Teams (FAST) to train and deploy FAST responders in NC; Improving Accessing to Mental Health Service in Shelters; and Ensuring Accessibility in Shelters.
+Since then ADANC has continued to be actively involved with the efforts of the North Carolina Emergency Management (NCEM) to improve the state’s response to individuals with disabilities and other functional needs during disasters.
+ADANC staff participates in three of the workgroups of NCEM’s CMIST Committee: Functional Assessment Support Teams (FAST) to train and deploy FAST responders in NC; Improving Accessing to Mental Health Service in Shelters; and ensuring Accessibility in Shelters.

 ADANC’s executive director is currently one of four FAST trainers and was involved in developing the curriculum.
-She is also being trained to be a backup FAST Coordinator at NCEM during an emergency.
-Four ADANC staff are on track to fulfilling the requirements to be a FAST responder.
+She has been as a backup NCEM FAST Coordinator and has deployed in declared emergencies.
+Several ADANC staff are certified FAST responders.

 - Active Shooter Awareness